Set up Fluid with JindoRuntime on ACK to cache OSS data on local disks, reducing Spark job latency.

 Step 6: (Optional) Clean up

-Delete resources in the following order to avoid dependency conflicts:
+Delete resources in this order to avoid dependency conflicts:

 kubectl delete -f spark-pagerank-fluid-posix.yaml